Home

 At a date not yet learned, Henry suffered a stroke, and was stricken with paralysis.
 Longtime friend Wells Knapp wrote: "I visited Mr. Anderman quite often during his last sickness and allways found Mrs. Alderman doing all that she could for her husband."

 Henry passed away in Bronson at age 71 on Jan.
 18, 1905.
 His funeral was handled by Bushnell & Turner, undertakers, and he was laid to rest in the Bronson village cemetery.
-His grave marker in Bronson, of standard issue military variety, is seen here, with his name inscribed as "WM.
+His grave marker in Bronson, of standard issue military variety, is inscribed as "WM.
 H. ALDERMAN."
 At the time of death, he had been receiving a monthly pension payment of $12.

-Because the Aldermans were without a substantial source of income, Desdemona petitioned the federal government to receive his pension payments.
+Desdemona outlived her husband by five years.
+Because as a widow she was without a substantial source of income, she petitioned the federal government to receive her late husband's military pension payments.
 In an affidavit written in April 1905, she wrote:

 I have no property real or personal of any kind whatsoever including bonds, stocks or investments.
 I have no monthly income nor annual income and no person has been legally bound to provide for my support.
 I further state that my husband the soldier had no insurance, and that he never made his will, at the time of his death he did not own any property real or personal.